antofon/100-days-of-code/r2-log.md

 Worked on Part 3 of Udacity's FEND program (Lessons 1 & 2).
 Worked a great deal on Memory Game for Part 2.
 Figuring out game logic, coded basic HTML strucutre, no styling just yet.

-### R2D96: May 24 2018, Thursday
+### R2D96-97: May 25-26 2018, Friday - Saturday
-Completed Lessons 3 & 4 for Part 3 of Udacity's FEND program.
+Completed Lessons 3 - 6 for Part 3 of Udacity's FEND program.
+Cards shuffle successfully for Memory Game